-General terms and conditions
+General Terms and Conditions

 Orders can be placed by both consumers and entrepreneurs (hereinafter referred to as the customer).
-The inclusion of the customer’s own terms and conditions is hereby objected to, unless otherwise agreed.
+The inclusion of the customer’s own terms and conditions is hereby rejected, unless otherwise agreed.
+A consumer is any natural person who enters into a legal transaction for purposes that are predominantly outside their trade, business or profession.
+An entrepreneur is a natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, is acting in the exercise of their commercial or independent professional activity.

-Contracting party, conclusion of contract, correction options
+Contractual partner, conclusion of contract, correction options

 The purchase contract is concluded with: